kornstar11/kornstar-magento-varnish/README.md

 Know bugs:
 - When updating a product, magento may crash since the kornstar_uri table has to many matchs, and PHP runs out of memory.
-- Currently, there is not support for item stock status ie. Varnsih will not clear if a item goes out of stock
+- Currently, there is not support for item stock status ie. Varnsih will not clear if a item goes out of stock.

+In its current state this code has not been test, please proceed with caution.

 For more info please visit:
 http://kornster.com (kornstar.com was already taken (sad-face))